 You have reached this page in an effort to resolve an issue, complaint or problem involving a damage prevention stakeholder company in Maryland.
 All incidents must have occurred no more than 365 days from the incident or discovery date.
 Notices of Probable Violation (NPVs) may only be submitted for an incident that occurred or was discovered up to (1) one year from the date of submission.
-NOTE: All NPV's filed up to March 10, 2021 are subject to the 2010 Title XII statute (the old law).
-In order for a proposed violation to be subject to the new statute, the incident must have occurred after March 11, 2021.

 It is the Authority’s strong recommendation that you first attend the MD/DC Damage Prevention Committee Meeting (DPC).